apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Checks
 ------------
-A real-time view into the status of each cache.
+A real-time view into the status of each :term:`cache server`.
 The :menuselection:`Monitor --> Cache Checks` page is intended to give an overview of the caches managed by Traffic Control as well as their status.

-:Hostname: Cache host name
+.. warning:: Several of these columns may be empty by default - particularly in the :ref:`ciab` environment - and require :ref:`Traffic Ops Extensions <admin-to-ext-script>` to be installed/enabled/configured in order to work.

+:Hostname: The (short) hostname of the :term:`cache server`
-:Profile:  The name of the profile applied to the cache
+:Profile:  The name of the :term:`Profile` used by the :term:`cache server`
-:Status:   The status of the cache (one of: ONLINE, REPORTED, ADMIN_DOWN, OFFLINE)
+:Status:   The :term:`Status` of the :term:`cache server`

 	.. seealso:: :ref:`health-proto`

-:UPD:      Configuration updates pending for an Edge-tier or Mid-tier :term:`cache server`
+:UPD:  Displays whether or not this :term:`cache server` has configuration updates pending
-:RVL:      Content invalidation requests are pending for this server and/or its parent(s)
+:RVL:  Displays whether or not this :term:`cache server` (or one or more of its :term:`parents`) has content invalidation requests pending
-:ILO:      Ping the iLO interface for Edge-tier or Mid-tier :term:`cache server` s
+:ILO:  Indicates the status of an :abbr:`iLO (Integrated Lights-Out)` interface for this :term:`cache server`
-:10G:      Ping the IPv4 address of the Edge-tier or Mid-tier :term:`cache server` s
+:10G:  Indicates whether or not the IPv4 address of this :term:`cache server` is reachable via ICMP "pings"
-:FQDN:     DNS check that matches what the DNS servers responds with compared to what Traffic Ops has
+:FQDN: DNS check that matches what the DNS servers respond with compared to what Traffic Ops has configured
-:DSCP:     Checks the :abbr:`DSCP (Differentiated Services Code Point)` value of packets from the Edge-tier :term:`cache server` to the Traffic Ops server
+:DSCP: Checks the :abbr:`DSCP (Differentiated Services Code Point)` value of packets received from this :term:`cache server`
-:10G6:     Ping the IPv6 address of the Edge-tier or Mid-tier :term:`cache server` s
+:10G6: Indicates whether or not the IPv6 address of this :term:`cache server` is reachable via ICMP "pings"
-:MTU:      Ping the Edge-tier or Mid-tier using the configured :abbr:`MTU (Maximum Transmission Unit)` from Traffic Ops
+:MTU:  Checks the :abbr:`MTU (Maximum Transmission Unit)` by sending ICMP "pings" from the Traffic Ops server
-:RTR:      Content Router checks.
-Checks the health of the Traffic Router servers.
-Also checks the health of the :term:`cache server` s using the Traffic Routers
+:RTR:  Checks the reachability of the :term:`cache server` from the CDN's configured Traffic Routers
-:CHR:      Cache Hit Ratio percent
+:CHR:  Cache-Hit Ratio (percent)
-:CDU:      Total Cache Disk Usage percent
+:CDU:  Total Cache-Disk Usage (percent)
-:ORT:      Operational Readiness Test - uses the :term:`ORT` script on the Edge-tier and Mid-tier :term:`cache server` s to determine if the configuration in Traffic Ops matches the configuration on the Edge-tier or Mid-tier.
-The user as whom this script runs must have an SSH key on the Edge-tier servers.
+:ORT:  Uses the :term:`ORT` script on the :term:`cache server` to determine if the configuration in Traffic Ops matches the configuration on :term:`cache server` itself.
+The user as whom this script runs must have an SSH key on each server.

 Cache Stats
 -----------
 A table showing the results of the periodic :ref:`to-check-ext` that are run.
 These can be grouped by :term:`Cache Group` and/or :term:`Profile`.

-:Profile:     Name of the :term:`Profile` applied to the Edge-tier or Mid-tier :term:`cache server`
+:Profile:     Name of the :term:`Profile` applied to the Edge-tier or Mid-tier :term:`cache server`, or the special name "ALL" indicating that this row is a group of all :term:`cache servers` within a single :term:`Cache Group`
 :Host:        'ALL' for entries grouped by :term:`Cache Group`, or the hostname of a particular :term:`cache server`
-:Cache Group: Name of the :term:`Cache Group` to which this server belongs, or the name of the :term:`Cache Group` that is grouped for entries grouped by :term:`Cache Group`
+:Cache Group: Name of the :term:`Cache Group` to which this server belongs, or the name of the :term:`Cache Group` that is grouped for entries grouped by :term:`Cache Group`, or the special name "ALL" indicating that this row is an aggregate across all :term:`Cache Groups`
 :Healthy:     True/False as determined by Traffic Monitor

 	.. seealso:: :ref:`health-proto`

 :Status:      Status of the :term:`cache server` or :term:`Cache Group`
-:Connections: Number of connections to this :term:`cache server` or :term:`Cache Group`
+:Connections: Number of currently open connections to this :term:`cache server` or :term:`Cache Group`
 :MbpsOut:     Data flow rate outward from the CDN (toward client) in Megabits per second

 .. _tp-services: